Blue Light® Clematis

 Clematis x 'Vanso' Plant Patent #15,953Item #1590 USDA Hardiness Zone: 4 - 9

-Award-winning sport of Mrs. Cholmondeley clematis.
-Produces loads of distinctive blue-violet to pale blue flowers.
+A delightful, award-winning sport of Mrs. Cholmondeley Clematis with large, violet-blue to pale blue flowers.
 The distinctive, prolific blooms easily measure five to six inches wide, are doubles in spring, and semi-double in fall.
-Easy to grow selection with excellent disease and pest resistance.
+Easy to grow, with excellent disease and pest resistance.
 Well-suited to small spaces and containers.
 Deciduous.

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Quickly reaches 6 to 8 ft. tall, 3 to 4 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Quickly reaches 6 to 8 ft. tall, 3 to 4 ft. wide, with support.

 - CareCare InformationThrives in well-drained, slightly alkaline soil, with roots sheltered and top growth in the sun.
 Mulch to conserve moisture.
 Water deeply, regularly in first growing season to establish root system; reduce frequency once established.
 Feed when new growth begins in spring.
 Provide support of a trellis or arbor.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.